Author. Writer. Dreamer.

 I am by nature extremely private and introverted, prone to stay off social media.
 But as a writer, there...

 "Despite saving his friends and defeating an ancient evil, William didn't feel like a hero.
 Not really.
-Because everyday life, he thought, is just as hard, sometimes more so.
-But the thing is, people can make it through just about anything if they hang on and refuse to give up.
-No matter what they're battling.
+Everyday life is just as hard, he thought.
+Sometimes more so.
+But he was convinced people can make it through just about anything if they don't give up.
+No matter what they're struggling with.
 You just have to keep dreaming."

 Excerpt from The Dreamer